BalancingIntermediate

 Alignment Cues

-• Ground firmly through all four corners of the standing foot
+• Ground down through all four corners of the standing foot; lift the inner arch

-• Lengthen the tailbone down to prevent lumbar compression
+• Draw the tailbone down to avoid excessive lumbar compression

 Benefits

-• Deeply stretches hip flexors, quadriceps, and psoas
+• Deeply stretches the shoulders, chest, hip flexors, and quadriceps

 Modifications

-• Use a yoga strap looped around the ankle if you cannot reach your foot
+• Use a yoga strap looped around the foot if you can't reach it with your hand

 • Practice the leg lift without the backbend first to build strength